-The mission of the Lawrence A. Dowdy Multicultural Center is to help provide and maintain a supportive environment that promotes the academic achievement and personal development of multicultural students at the University.
+The mission of the Lawrence A. Dowdy Multicultural Center is to promote holistic success and development of Students of Color through collaborative co-curricular experiences that promote multicultural awareness, create a sense of belonging, affirm racial and cultural identity, and empower all students to challenge systems of oppression.
+The center provides and maintains a supportive environment that promotes the academic achievement and personal development of multicultural students at the University.
 This is accomplished by providing a wide range of services, programs, and activities aimed at meeting the educational, social, cultural, and developmental needs of multicultural students.
 In addition, the center collaborates with other offices, organizations, and departments to improve awareness of and appreciation for racial and cultural diversity for the University community.
+To follow the WCU Multicultural Student Organizations on social media, visit the Multicultural Organization Advisory Board's website.